Best Nintendo Switch cases: 13 of the best travel cases for your portable games system

 Last but not least, in a pinch the carry case can be used as a means to protect your screen from any scratches from Nintendo's ill-designed console dock.
 Just flip it upside down and snug it over the front of the dock before you slot the Switch in.Buy now at eBay

 Basically what you're looking at here is the perfect blend of compact looks with a spacious interior.
 It's thin but padded, and a decent alternative to the many, many hard-shell cases out there that look like toolboxes and aren't commuter-friendly on their own.
-Nintendo was big on positioning its Switch as the start-a-party machine – this messenger bag is stylish and unassuming enough to let you casually set one up without looking like an obsessed gamer.
+Nintendo was big on positioning its Switch as the start-a-party machine and this messenger bag is stylish and unassuming enough to let you casually set one up without looking like an obsessed gamer.Buy now at Amazon

 We've covered large bags and mid-size cases.
-But what about the minimalist end of the spectrum – the “you're protected but it feels like it's barely there” approach that wouldn't be out of place in a Durex marketing campaign.
+But what about the minimalist end of the spectrum, the “you're protected but it feels like it's barely there” approach that wouldn't be out of place in a Durex marketing campaign.

-Mumba has that corner of the market covered with its Slimfit series, a premium clear hybrid protective case whose scratch-resistant, skid-proof material goes so far as to prevent sun discoloration.
+Mumba has that corner of the market covered with its Slimfit series, a premium clear hybrid protective case whose scratch-resistant, skid-proof material goes so far as to prevent sun discolouration.
 (But what any gamer worth their thumbs would be doing outside escapes me.)

 This is an exact-cut design that sleeves itself around your precious Switch and allows you full access to all ports, functions and buttons.
 This puppy's snug.
-It doesn't even leave space for Jesus.

-Better yet, it has a large shock-resistant TPU bumper sitting on the back of the console that provides rugged defense against droppage and some additional thickness that, I think, makes the Switch a bit more ergonomic to use.
-The only two downsides: you'll want to buy a tempered-glass screen protector to protect the front, and this is not dock-friendly nor easy to clip off when you do want to slide your Switch back into its original home.
+Better yet, it has a large shock-resistant TPU bumper sitting on the back of the console that provides rugged defence against droppage and some additional thickness that, I think, makes the Switch a bit more ergonomic to use.
+The only two downsides: you'll want to buy a tempered-glass screen protector to protect the front and this is not dock-friendly nor easy to clip off when you do want to slide your Switch back into its original home.Buy now at Amazon

 The term “Big Bertha” is thrown around a lot these days (mostly by me and maybe three other people I grew up with) but rarely has it been more aptly applied than here.